donalharrison/no1_system/docs/characters/character creation.md

 # Character Creation

+## Formulate your Concept
+As with all things creative or scientific, you have to have a starting point.
+What story do you want to forge?

 ## Roll / Choose Trait Array
 Characters in the No1 System have 5 Traits -- **Dangerous, Deft, Savvy, Steady, and Uncanny** -- which describe the characters' general qualities and characteristics, and categorize their Skills.
+You will assign values to each of these to help construct your character's capabilities.

 ## Choose Lineage